fredhutchio/tfcb_2019/lectures/lecture09/scripting/README.md

 ## Don't write shell

-"Classic" shell is a rich programming language.
+"Classic" shell is a complex programming language.
 The most frequently used shell, called "bash", [is way more complex](https://www.tldp.org/LDP/abs/html/).
-However, I do not suggest that you use shell in this way.
+However, I do not suggest that you write complex shell scripts.

 Rather, I suggest that once you start to need more than just executing a series of commands, you reach for a general-purpose programming language such as Python.
 Speaking from personal experience and experience of those in my group, scripts often get increasingly complex to the point where one is doing more complex manipulations that are more suited to a more complete programming language.